 - One seasonal (0.50 FTE) Heavy Equipment Operator is requested to begin in November of 2017, which in May of 2018 will convert to full time (1.0 FTE).
-The Heavy Equipment Operator is requested to address increased snow plowing and hauling needs from the new I-70 Underpass and maintenance relating to water quality projects (such as clearing out culverts and storm water basins). - Two seasonal (0.76 FTE) summer bus drivers are requested to staff the continue summer express bus service to East Vail, Red Sandstone, and the Vail Golf and Nordic Center.
-The approximate cost to continue this service is \$85,000 in wages and benefits.

-- Midyear 2017 an additional building inspector position (1.0 FTE) was approved by the Town Manager due to sustained increased workloads and was intended to alleviate reliance on Safebuilt, a contracted inspection service. - A fixed term employee (1.0 FTE) was approved during 2016 to assist with the Water Quality Strategic Plan implementation.
+The Heavy Equipment Operator is requested to address increased snow plowing and hauling needs from the new I-70 Underpass and maintenance relating to water quality projects (such as clearing out culverts and storm water basins). - Two seasonal (0.76 FTE) summer bus drivers are requested to continue to staff summer express bus service to East Vail, Red Sandstone, and the Vail Golf and Nordic Center.
+The approximate cost to continue this service is \$85,000 in wages and benefits. - Two seasonal (0.76 FTE) winter bus drivers were added to staff the new West Vail express bus service as approved by Council on October 3rd.
+The extra bus service will increase personnel expenditures by \$45,595. - Midyear 2017 an additional building inspector position (1.0 FTE) was approved by the Town Manager due to sustained increased workloads and was intended to alleviate reliance on Safebuilt, a contracted inspection service. - A fixed term employee (1.0 FTE) was approved during 2016 to assist with the Water Quality Strategic Plan implementation.
 The duration of the position was two years.
 Staff is requesting a one-year extension to continue water quality programs currently underway. - The Police department is requesting to convert a fixed term 1.0 FTE to a full time employee that was approved during the 2016 and 2017 budget processes as a trial period for a 29th officer serving on the county-wide Drug Task Force.
-Please see the attached memo with more details on the success and cost sharing arrangement of the GRANITE program (Attachment D). - Parking host expenses that were added in 2017 as a pilot program are not currently included in the 2018 budget.
+Please see the attached memo with more details on the success and cost sharing arrangement of the GRANITE program (Attachment E). - Parking host expenses that were added in 2017 as a pilot program are not currently included in the 2018 budget.
 Parking staffing for summer would be contingent upon the outcome of recommendations from the Parking and Transportation Task Force.

-The headcount charts also reflect the final phase of a reorganization in the Fire Department initiated two years ago as outlined in an attached memo from the Fire Department (Attachment E).
+The headcount charts also reflect the final phase of a reorganization in the Fire Department initiated two years ago as outlined in an attached memo from the Fire Department (Attachment F).
 There is no net increase to FTEs, however six full-time seasonal employees would convert to regular full-time.

-Please refer to page 23 for summary of FTE changes, and page 24 for a 10-year history of the town's FTE count.
+Please refer to page 25 for summary of FTE changes, and page 26 for a 10-year history of the town's FTE count.